namannehra/flipping-pages/README.md

 | `thresholdSpeed`    | `number` | `0.1`             | -        |

 ### `animationDuration`
-Time in milliseconds for one complete turn
+Time in milliseconds for one complete turn.

 ### `disabled`
-Disables swiping
+Disables swiping.

 ### `noAnimation`
-Disables animation
+Disables animation.

 ### `onChange`
 Called when user swipes to turn page.
 First Argumnt in direction (`1` or `-1`).